sc0v0ne/LearnAI/ml/mlflow.md

 Compared to our manual logger, the scikit-learn autologger captures more data points, including mean fit time and mean score time.
 With GridSearchCV, it also shows the best achieved cross-validation score and the best C value.

 The directory structure for autologger runs is similar to that of manual runs.

-However, if you navigate to the artifacts directory of the parent run, you will notice that MLflow has also saved:
+If we navigate to the `artifacts` directory of the parent run, we will see that MLflow has also saved:

 - The best fitted estimator.